shenwei356/seqkit/doc/docs/usage.md

 Attentions:
   1. Only one (the longest) matching location is returned for every primer pair.
   2. Mismatch is allowed, but the mismatch location (5' or 3') is not controled.
+     You can increase the value of "-j/--threads" to accelerate processing.
   3. Degenerate bases/residues like "RYMM.." are also supported.
      But do not use degenerate bases/residues in regular expression, you need convert them to regular expression, e.g., change "N" or "X"  to ".".